GNOME/adwaita-fonts/README.md

 ### Prebuilt

 The latest version can be downloaded [here](https://gitlab.gnome.org/GNOME/gnome-ui-font/-/pipelines).
-Install it by double clicking on the .ttf file and clicking on the install button.
+Install it by double clicking on the .ttf files and clicking on the install button.

 ### Generating Manually